hammerheim-game/hammerheim-rules/4-magic.md

 fighting against more than one opponent.
 6 Sorcerer’s Curse Difficulty 6
 The Sorcerer points a claw towards one of his enemies and curses him in the name of the Horned One.
 The spell has a range of 12" and affects a single model within range.
-The target must re-roll any successful armour saves and to hit rolls during the Skaven hand-to-hand phase and his own next shooting and hand-to-hand combat phases.
+The target must re-roll any successful armor saves and to hit rolls during the Skaven hand-to-hand phase and his own next shooting and hand-to-hand combat phases.